 * "If that doesn't leave me without a stain on my character, well, then I don't know what it does leave me without a stain on."

-* The climatic [[RugbyIsSlaughter rugby match]] in ''The Ordeal of Young Tuppy:''
+* The climactic [[RugbyIsSlaughter rugby match]] in ''The Ordeal of Young Tuppy:''

--->"He was so crusted with alluvial deposits that one realised how little a mere bath would ever be able to effect.
+-->He was so crusted with alluvial deposits that one realized how little a mere bath would ever be able to effect.
 To fit him to take his place once more in polite society, he would certainly have to be sent to the cleaner's.
-Indeed, it was a moot point whether it wouldn't be simpler just to throw him away."
+Indeed, it was a moot point whether it wouldn't be simpler just to throw him away.

 * In "Jeeves and the Yule-Tide Spirit", Jeeves advises Bertie against pursuing Bobbie Wickham, calling her "volatile and frivolous."
 Later in the story Bertie tells Jeeves that he's about to eat his words: Bobbie just gave him an ''excellent'' plan to prank Tuppy Glossop by puncturing his hot water bottle, "[[ComicallyMissingThePoint and this is the girl you were calling volatile and frivolous.]]"

 * Jeeves reads over Bertie's article on "What the Well-Dressed Man Is Wearing" for ''Milady's Boudoir'':

 -->I watched him narrowly as he read on, and, as I was expecting, what you might call the love-light suddenly died out of his eyes.
 I braced myself for an unpleasant scene.\\

 "Come to the bit about soft silk shirts for evening wear?"
 I asked carelessly.\\

 "Yes, sir," said Jeeves in a low, cold voice, as if he'd been bitten in the leg by a personal friend.

 * Bertie reflecting on the refining effect of suffering in ''The Aunt and the Sluggard'':